 Applications should be submitted through the Royal Society’s electronic grant application system (Flexi-Grant®).
 Applications are initially reviewed by members of the Industry Fellowship panel and then shortlisted.
 The shortlisted applications are reviewed by the Panel Chair and the final decision is made.

-It is expected that applicants will be notified of the final outcome in January 2019.
+It is expected that applicants will be notified of the final outcome 4 months after the closing date.